wp-plugins/contact-form-7-signature-addon/readme.txt

 ### Add a signature field to Contact Form 7

 This plugin adds a new field type to the Contact Form 7 plugin and allows users to add an handwritten signature to the message via a signature pad.
-The plugin uses a Javascript library (https://github.com/szimek/signature_pad).
+The plugin uses Szymon Nowak's great Javascript library (https://github.com/szimek/signature_pad).

 = Important Note =
 This plugin requires version 3.9 or higher of the "Contact Form 7" plugin.